RTEMS/rtems-docs/posix-users/mutex.md

 - [pthread_mutex_lock] - Lock a Mutex
 - [pthread_mutex_trylock] - Poll to Lock a Mutex
 - [pthread_mutex_timedlock] - Lock a Mutex with Timeout
+- [pthread_mutex_clocklock] - Lock a Mutex with Timeout against the chosen clock (monotonic or realtime)
 - [pthread_mutex_unlock] - Unlock a Mutex
 - [pthread_mutex_setprioceiling] - Dynamically Set the Priority Ceiling
 - [pthread_mutex_getprioceiling] - Dynamically Get the Priority Ceiling